2018 Incarnate Word Cardinals football team

 The 2018 Incarnate Word Cardinals football team represented the University of the Incarnate Word (UIW) in the 2018 NCAA Division I FCS football season as a member of the Southland Conference.
 The Cardinals played their home games at Gayle and Tom Benson Stadium in San Antonio, Texas.
 They were led by first year head coach Eric Morris.
-They finished the season 6–5, 6–2 in Southland play to win a share of the Southland Conference championship.
+Due to the scheduling structure of the Southland, the team was slated to play eight conference games while every other team played nine.
+They finished the season 6–5, 6–2 in Southland play to win a share of the Southland Conference championship, as they shared the same amount of losses as Nicholls (who went 7-2).
 They received an at-large bid to the FCS Playoffs, where they lost in the first round to Montana State.
 The Cardinals were set to play the Iowa State Cyclones during the first weekend in December, but the game was cancelled.

-Previous season

-The Cardinals finished the 2017 season 1–10, 1–7 in Southland play to finish in ninth place.

-On November 28, 2017, head coach Larry Kennan was fired.
-He finished at Incarnate Word with a six-year record of 20–46.